 Focus on One Thing at a Time

-Focus your energy but planning and prioritizing.
+Focus your energy on planning and prioritizing.
 List down your goals and determine which one is most important.
-Resolve your to dedicating 1 to 2 hours every morning on that goal.
+Resolve yours to dedicating 1 to 2 hours every morning to that goal.
 Eliminate all distractions.
 Don’t forget to reflect: write down what you achieved in those two hours to impress yourself (and to keep track of your progress towards that one long-term, ultimate goal)!

 Carry a Notebook

 What’s in a successful man’s back pocket?
 A notebook!
 Even though our society is increasingly driven by technology, some successful people stick to traditional, non-digital solutions to plan out their lives and write down their ideas.
-Case in point: Mark Parker’s, CEO of Nike, Moleskine has practically become an extension of his arm at office meetings.
-If you’re lucky enough to flip through the pages, you’ll find doodles, brainstorming session, new designs, and ideas before they vanish from his mind.
+Case in point: Mark Parker, CEO of Nike, Moleskine, has practically become an extension of his arm at office meetings.
+If you’re lucky enough to flip through the pages, you’ll find doodles, brainstorming sessions, new designs, and ideas before they vanish from his mind.

 Countless scientists have extolled the benefits of taking the time to write out your ideas.
 Scientists have shown that you remember what you write down better.
 It even makes you a better writer and thinker in the first place.
 Some physicians even claim that writing improves motor skills and memory.
 When you slow down to write something out, you actually think it through.
 When you’re fully present, you might even be more creative!

 “It’s truly incredible how easily we can forget the most important things, like drinking a glass of water or taking a breath.” – Clara Shih, the CEO of Hearsay Social.

 Life needs balance.
 Science has shown that happiness often leads to success.
 Where do most people derive the most lasting happiness from?
 Research says it’s social connection, i.e., relationships.
 Apply all that to the business sector: